News

 -

-By Chicago Times Magazine January 8, 2026 A federal grand jury has indicted a Mexican national on firearm charges following an incident in Chicago’s Little Village neighborhood late last year, federal authorities announced Wednesday.
-Hector Gomez, 45, faces one count of illegal possession of a firearm by a previously convicted felon and one count of…
+By Chicago Times Magazine – January 8, 2026 A federal grand jury has indicted a Mexican national on firearm charges following an incident in Chicago’s Little Village neighborhood late last year, federal authorities announced Wednesday.
+Hector Gomez, 45, faces one count of illegal possession of a firearm by a previously convicted felon and one count…

 -